-The precision with which $\sin^2\theta_{12}$ can be determined using the alternative method considered in the present article (as Fig. \ref{Fig1} and \ref{Fig2} indicate) is exceptionally high and matches the precision on $\sin^2\theta_{12}$ that can be reached utilising the standard method (see, e.g., \cite{Choubey:2003qx}): we find that $\sin^2\theta_{12}$ can be determined with 1$\sigma$ relative uncertainty of 0.49\% in both cases of true spectrum considered.
+The precision with which $\sin^2\theta_{12}$ can be determined using the alternative method considered in the present article (as Figs. \ref{Fig1} and \ref{Fig2} indicate) is exceptionally high and matches the precision on $\sin^2\theta_{12}$ that can be reached utilising the standard method (see, e.g., \cite{Choubey:2003qx}): we find that $\sin^2\theta_{12}$ can be determined with 1$\sigma$ relative uncertainty of 0.49\% in both cases of true spectrum considered.

 The precision on $\Delta{m}^2_{\text{atm}}$, which is determined simultaneously with $\sin^2\theta_{12}$ (or $X^2$), as Figs. \ref{Fig1} and \ref{Fig2} show, is also exceptionally high: assuming NO (IO) spectrum to be the true one we get for the 1$\sigma$ relative uncertainty 0.15\% (0.14\%).
 This can be used, in addition to the determination of the value of $\sin^2\theta_{12}$ (or $X^2$), for establishing the correct neutrino mass ordering by comparing the value of $\Delta{m}^2_{\text{atm}}$, obtained potentially with remarkable precision using the alternative method, with the values of $\Delta{m}^2_{\text{atm}}$ found in the NO and IO cases in the long baseline accelerator and atmospheric neutrino oscillation experiments.
 The analyses performed by us show also that the requisite detector energy resolution for successful determination of the neutrino mass ordering at least at the 3$\sigma$ C.L. using the discussed alternative method is approximately the same as that required when employing the standard approach, i.e., it should be not worse than approximately $3\%/\sqrt{E_{\rm vis}/\text{MeV}}$.